pudly/schmopera-hugo/content/articles/fachmecom-a-new-fun-game.md

 date = "2014-08-12T15:16:00-04:00"
 lastmod = "2015-04-16T22:49:00-04:00"
 publishDate = "2014-08-12T15:16:00-04:00"
-short_description = "If you're into opera, you do that charming/annoying thing where you hear someone sing and come up with your own, brilliant list of what else that person should sing. \"Her Susanna is so pretty.
-She'd be an awesome Lulu.\" Or, \"Ooh, a high C! " slug = "fachmecom-a-new-fun-game" title = "FachMe.com: a new fun game"
+short_description = "If you&#039;re into opera, you do that charming/annoying thing where you hear someone sing and come up with your own, brilliant list of what else that person should sing. &quot;Her Susanna is so pretty.
+She&#039;d be an awesome Lulu.&quot; Or, &quot;Ooh, a high C! " slug = "fachmecom-a-new-fun-game" title = "FachMe.com: a new fun game"
 +++